firestranded/USW-Responses/responses.md

 Bars appear like that when you don't have the __resourcepack__ installed correctly

 **__If you're on a server:__**
+If you're on a spigot/paper server, then install the server loader plugin from https://www.spigotmc.org/resources/usw-server-loader.106454/ and put it in the "plugins" folder of your server.

-If you're not on a lan server, then make sure the link corresponding to your player limit is in the resourcepack section of your server.properties file.
+If you're not on spigot/paper then make sure the link corresponding to your player limit is in the resourcepack section of your server.properties file.
 > 10 Players: http://resourcepack.host/dl/6OYRoGeXyU7EdAgEtK9gjnQlhUp3H0DY/USWRP-10-PLAYERS.zip
 > 25 Players: http://resourcepack.host/dl/nIJPWxlIiEJxE8aEPTaNqbeQhFEU4LLq/USWRP-25-PLAYERS.zip
 Then, restart your server.

-If you're on a lan, make sure everyone downloads the resource pack corresponding to your player limit above, and put it in (Pause Menu -> Video Settings -> Resource Packs -> Open Folder)
+If you're on a LAN server, make sure everyone downloads the resource pack corresponding to your player limit above, and put it in (Pause Menu -> Video Settings -> Resource Packs -> Open Folder)

 **__If you're on singleplayer:__**
 The resource pack should've come embedded in the world.
 Try holding F3+T to reload resource packs.
 If that doesn't work, try